 The placebo effect is the positive effect on a person’s health experienced after taking a placebo.
-It is triggered by the person's belief in the benefit of the treatment and their expectation of feeling better, rather than the specific form the placebo takes.
+It is triggered by the person's belief in the benefit from the treatment and their expectation of feeling better, rather than the characteristics of the placebo.

 Placebos are often used in clinical trials for new treatments.

-The exact physiological mechanisms of the placebo effect remain mysterious.
+It is still not known exactly how the placebo effect works.
 Some of the theories that attempt to explain it include:

-- self-limiting disorders - many conditions, such as the common cold, are self-limiting.
-They will resolve by themselves anyway, with or without placebos or drugs, and the end of symptoms is merely coincidence
+- self-limiting disorders – many conditions, such as the common cold, are self-limiting.
+They will resolve by themselves anyway, with or without placebos or medications, and the end of symptoms is just a coincidence

-- remission - the symptoms of some disorders, such as multiple sclerosis and lupus, may wax and wane.
-A remission during a course of placebos may be coincidence, and not due to the placebos at all
+- remission – the symptoms of some disorders, such as multiple sclerosis and lupus, may come and go.
+A remission (period of time when the symptoms go away) during a course of placebos may be coincidence, and not due to the placebos at all

 - a change in behaviour – the placebo may increase a person's motivation to take better care of themselves.
 Improved diet, regular exercise or rest may be responsible for the easing of their symptoms

-- altered perception - the person's interpretation of their symptoms may change with the expectation of feeling better.
-For example, a sharp pain may be reinterpreted as an uncomfortable tingling
+- altered perception – the person's interpretation of their symptoms may change with the expectation of feeling better.
+For example, they may interpret a sharp pain as an uncomfortable tingling instead

-- reduced anxiety - taking the placebo and expecting to feel better may soothe the autonomic nervous system and reduce the levels of stress chemicals, such as adrenaline
+- reduced anxiety – taking the placebo and expecting to feel better may be soothing and reduce the levels of stress chemicals the body produces, such as adrenaline

-- altered brain state - research indicates that the brain responds to an imagined scene in much the same way as it responds to an actual visualised scene.
-A placebo may help the brain to remember a time before the onset of symptoms, and then bring about physiological change.
+- altered brain state – research indicates that the brain responds to an imagined scene in much the same way as it responds to an actual visualised scene.
+A placebo may help the brain to remember a time before the onset of symptoms, and then bring about change to the body.
 This theory is called 'remembered wellness'.

-Some of the factors that influence the placebo effect include:
+Some other things that help the placebo effect to work include:

-- the characteristics of the placebo - if the pill looks genuine, the person taking it is more likely to believe that it contains medicine.
-Research shows that larger sized pills suggest a stronger dose than smaller pills, and taking two pills appears more potent than swallowing just one.
-Generally, injections have a more powerful effect than pills
+- the characteristics of the placebo – if the pill looks real, the person taking it is more likely to believe that it contains medicine.
+Research shows that larger sized pills suggest a stronger dose than smaller pills, and taking two pills appears to be more potent than swallowing just one.
+Generally, injections have a more powerful placebo effect than pills

 - the person's attitude – if the person expects the treatment to work, the chances of a placebo effect are higher, but placebos can still work even if the person is sceptical of success.
 The power of suggestion is at work here